Code Signing 101

 Certificates and Private Keys

-Device builds on iOS require to be signed with a developer’s certificate.
-Code signing allows iOS devices to verify the app developer’s identity.
+Device builds on iOS are required to be signed with a developer’s certificate.
+Code signing allows iOS devices to verify the app developer’s identity, and that the app has not been tampered with.

 Developer identities are tied to two artifacts — a certificate and a private key that unlocks the certificate.
 Both these artifacts are probably already present if you’ve ever deployed builds to a device.